datarootsio/airflow-workshop/README.md

 ## Restart with clean env

+WARNING!!
+THIS WILL DELETE ALL VOLUMES
+so if you have volumes with data that you need, be carefull.

 1. close the vscode window opened in the dev container
 2. make sure all containers are stopped `docker kill $(docker ps -aq)`
 3. remove all containers `docker container rm $(docker ps -aq)`